Meet Our Staff

 Maria's Favorite Food: Grapefruit!

-David Stillman, Manager of Child Nutrition Policy and Programs
+David Stillman, Director of Child Nutrition Policy and Programs

 Before coming to Hunger Free America, David served as a Capacity Building VISTA for Northern Illinois Food Bank where he consulted for food pantries on various projects.
 He helped food pantries with fundraising, board development, disaster preparation, and technology implementation.
 For college, David studied Environmental Science at Northwestern University where he became enamored with fixing the current food system and providing healthier options for low-income areas.